surfnet-niels/connect-federation-1.1/openid-connect-federation-1_1.md

 keys

 :   REQUIRED.
 Array of JSON objects containing the signing keys for the Entity in JWK format.

-    JWKs in the `keys` claim use the following parameters:
+JWKs in the `keys` claim use the following parameters listed below.
+Additional claims MAY be defined and used in conjunction with the claims listed:

-    []{.break}

-    kid
-    :   REQUIRED.
+    -   `kid`: REQUIRED.
 Parameter used to match a specific key.
 It is RECOMMENDED that the Key ID be the JWK Thumbprint [[RFC7638](#RFC7638){.cite .xref}] of the key using the SHA-256 hash function.
-    :

-    iat
-    :   OPTIONAL.
+    -   `iat`: OPTIONAL.
 Number.
 Time when this key was issued.
 This is expressed as Seconds Since the Epoch, per [[RFC7519](#RFC7519){.cite .xref}].
-    :

-    exp
-    :   REQUIRED.
+    -   `exp`: REQUIRED.
 Number.
 Expiration time for the key.
 This is expressed as Seconds Since the Epoch, per [[RFC7519](#RFC7519){.cite .xref}], After this time the key MUST NOT be considered valid.
-    :

-    revoked

-    :   OPTIONAL.
+    -   `revoked`: OPTIONAL.
 JSON object that contains the properties of the revocation, as defined below:

-        []{.break}

-        revoked_at
-        :   REQUIRED.
+        -   `revoked_at`: REQUIRED.
 Time when the key was revoked or must be considered revoked, using the time format defined for the `iat` claim in [[RFC7519](#RFC7519){.cite .xref}].
-        :

-        reason
-        :   OPTIONAL.
+        -   `reason`: OPTIONAL.
 String that identifies the reason for the key revocation, as defined in [Section 8.7.3](#hist-keys-reasons){.auto .internal .xref}.
-        :

         Additional members of the `revoked` object MAY be defined and used.

-    :
-Additional claims MAY be defined and used in conjunction with the claims above.

 JWKs in the `keys` claim MAY also contain the `nbf` parameter.
 For use in Historical Keys, `iat` and `exp` are sufficient to establish the key lifetime, making `nbf` typically superfluous; however, it is registered for use by profiles that may choose to issue keys that do not immediately become valid at the time of issuance.
 Its definition is: